tbui17/PowerShellUtilModule/README.md

         Dynamic?                     false
         Accept wildcard characters?  false

-    -RootNodeWidth <int>
+    -RootNodeChildren <int>
-        Maximum width for the root node.
-Defaults to a negative value (-1), which will coerce it into the NodeWidth if this is the case.
+        Maximum children for the root node.
+Defaults to a negative value (-1), which will coerce it into the NodeChildren if this is the case.

         Required?                    false